 - Discriminatory Abuse includes ageism, racism, sexism, that based on a person’s disability and other forms of harassment, slurs or similar treatment.

 - Institutional abuse may occur within residential care and acute settings including nursing homes, acute hospitals and any other in-patient settings, and may involve poor standards of care, rigid routines and inadequate responses to complex needs.

-In addition, the HSE has appointed a confidential recipient who will receive and report concerns of abuse or neglect in confidence.
+The HSE has also appointed a confidential recipient who will receive and report concerns of abuse or neglect in complete confidence.
 The confidential recipient is Ms. Leigh Gath and she can be contacted by email on firstname.lastname@example.org or LoCall 1890 1000 14.

-The HSE’s National Safeguarding Office has, for the first time, published safeguarding data reported to the Safeguarding and Protection Teams (SPTs) in each of its nine Community Healthcare Organisations (CHOs).
+The HSE’s National Safeguarding Office publishes safeguarding data reported to the Safeguarding and Protection Teams (SPTs) in each of its nine Community Healthcare Organisations (CHOs).

-The HSE are one of the agencies involved in the National Safeguarding Committee which launched a Strategic Plan 2017-2021 to guide its work to safeguard vulnerable adults over the next five years on Tuesday 20th Dec.
+The HSE is one of the agencies involved in the National Safeguarding Committee which launched a Strategic Plan 2017-2021 to guide its work to safeguard vulnerable adults over the next five years.
 The Committee is a multi-agency and inter-sectoral body independently chaired by Patricia Rickard-Clarke, a solicitor and former Commissioner of the Law Reform Commission.
-The ongoing work of the committee can be viewed on its newly launched website
+The ongoing work of the committee can be viewed on its website Safeguarding Committee Website

 Safeguarding Data Report 2016